nationalarchives/tdr-dev-documentation/manual/create-repo.md

 3. build.sbt
 4. package.json

-and make sure that each of the files you add, contain all the dependencies/commands necessary
+Make sure that each of the files you add, contain all the dependencies/commands necessary

 ### 8. Select status checks that are required before merging

 * Go back to the repo and select the "Settings"
 * Select "Branches"
-* Under "Branch protection rules", click the "edit" button for the main branch that you created a few steps ago
+* Under "Branch protection rules", click the "edit" button for the main branch that you created
-* Under "Require branches to be up to date before merging" (that you selected previously), you should now see a search bar with the placeholder text "Search for status checks in the last week for this repository"
+* Under "Require branches to be up-to-date before merging" (that you selected previously), you should now see a search bar with the placeholder text "Search for status checks in the last week for this repository"
 * type in "test / test" and select that status check option

 ### 9. Remove yourself from list of who can manage access

 * Go to the "Settings"
-* Under In the "Manage access" section, you should see your account that has been given admin
+* Under the "Manage access" section, you should see your account that has been given admin access
 * Next to your account, Click "remove"
-    * *Since you are either a part of the "Transfer Digital Records" or "Transfer Digital Records Admins", you will still be able to at least write to this repo*
+    * *Since you are either a part of the "Transfer Digital Records" or "Transfer Digital Records Admins", you will still have access rights to this repo*

 ### 10. Link other repos to project